 Immigration continues to be a controversial topic in the United States, especially in states on the US/Mexico border; meanwhile people seeking asylum are met not with celebration and protection, but disdain.
 Families are separated, children from mothers and fathers, who face likely deportation with no promise or timetable of reunification.

-We also turn toward organizations such as The Florence Immigrant and Refugee Rights Project, which provides free legal and social services to detained adults and children under the threat of deportation.
+As we turn toward action to change zero tolerance immigration policies, we look to organizations such as The Florence Immigrant and Refugee Rights Project, which provides free legal and social services to detained adults and children under the threat of deportation.